Coneriys/apache4/docs/content/reference/install-configuration/providers/hashicorp/consul.md

 ---
-title: "Traefik Consul Documentation"
+title: "apache4 Consul Documentation"
-description: "Use Consul as a provider for configuration discovery in Traefik Proxy.
+description: "Use Consul as a provider for configuration discovery in apache4 Proxy.
 Automate and store your configurations with Consul.
 Read the technical documentation."
 ---

-# Traefik & Consul
+# apache4 & Consul

 ## Configuration Example